-Machine-made right here in the USA, in Fort Lauderdale, Florida, Backwoods Original Wild and Mild Cigars made their national debut in 1981 and they’ve been a favorite for casual cigar smokers ever since.
+Machine-made right here in the USA, in Fort Lauderdale, Florida, Backwoods Original Cigars made their national debut in 1981 and they’ve been a favorite for casual cigar smokers ever since.

 Marketed as a rugged smoke for the outdoorsman, Backwoods cigars airtight foil pouch and rustic look with its frayed end, tapered body, and unfinished head appealed to the manly man, especially those who grew up watching spaghetti westerns in admiration.